IndiraFa/indirafa.github.io/pages/pages-root-folder/index.md

 # To change colors see sass/_01_settings_colors.scss
 #
 callforaction:
-  url: https://tinyletter.com/feeling-responsive # to be changed
+  url: 'http://indirafa.github.io/about-me/' # to be changed
   text: More about me ›
   style: alert
+#permalink: /about-me/
 permalink: /index.html
 #
 # This is a nasty hack to make the navigation highlight